 You can vary the amount of noodles that you.
 I usually make this a serving for 2 – 3 and I use about 50 – 75g of noodles.
 You can use less if you want to have more broth.
 If you decide to add more noodles, you might need to add more broth otherwise you will get less broth in your soup.
 Vermicelli noodles tends top soak up the broth as you leave it longer.
 I always buy the single serving bundle of vermicelli so that I can easily control the amount depending on what I feel like.
 This is how a 50g looks like.

 - Submerge Vermecelli Noodles in a bowl of water.
 Let sit while you make the soup.

 - In a separate pan, simmer chicken breast until chicken is cook through.
-Remove from the pan, and shred the chicken into small pieces.
+Remove from the pan, and shred the chicken or cut into small pieces.
 You can use your fingers to do it, or use a thong and a fork to shred the chicken.
-Set aside (including the broth)
+Set aside (including the broth).

 - In a heated pan, add oil, garlic and onion.
 Saute until onion is no longer translucent.
-Add shredded chicken, annatto powder, salt, black pepper, red chili flakes, cilantro and chicken powder.
+Add shredded cooked chicken, annatto powder, salt, black pepper, red chili flakes, green onion and chicken powder.
 Cook for 1-2 minutes then pour in the broth then add the vermicelli noodles.
 Bring to simmer, taste and adjust seasoning as desired.

-- Serve and garnish top with cilantro, green onion and a sprinkle of red chili flakes.
+- Serve and garnish top with cilantro, green onion and a sprinkle of red chili flakes or chili oil.